 Irrigation practices

 Flooding and planting of rice fields occur in May.
-The rice site with water level data (US-Twt) is flooded for approximately one month prior to planting, and then drained and planted in late April (2011) or mid-May (2012).
-During planting, the field is drained.
-The field is flooded again within a week of planting.
+The rice site with water level data (Twt) is flooded for approximately one month prior to planting, and then drained and planted in late April (2011) or mid-May (2012).
+The field is flooded again within a week after planting.
 Flooded conditions are maintained until mid-(2011) or end-September (2012).

 Maize is planted in April, but not irrigated until July.
 One of the maize sites (StaW) was kept saturated at the surface throughout the growing season, while the second maize site (StaD) had a water table below the ground surface (more here ????).
 Cotton fields are planted in June and irrigated several times during the growing season.